Highland Home Carers

 "The bikes have made them feel valued and have made them healthier"

-Before engaging with the Cycling Friendly programme, HHC didn’t have a policy on carers using bikes to deliver home care, and, apart from a bike loan scheme, very little support was available to cyclists.
+Before engaging with the Cycling Friendly programme, HHC didn’t have a policy on carers using bikes to deliver home care, and, apart from a bike loan scheme, very little support was available to people who cycle.

 How the bike has "become a story"